GemSelect August 2014 Newsletter - Gemstone Implants and Charms

 Featured Gems - Peridot, Opal and Aquamarine Back to Top

 Peridot is the designated birthstone for August.
-It has a vivid lime-green or olive-green colour that remains bright under artificial light.
+It has a vivid lime-green or olive-green color that remains bright under artificial light.
 This quality caused peridot to be called "evening emerald" by the Romans, who used it as a gemstone.
 In fact, in the past, peridot has been mistaken for emerald.
-Peridot has a long history as a jewellery gemstone.
+Peridot has a long history as a jewelry gemstone.
 It was used by the ancient Egyptians, who called it "the gem of the sun".
-Peridot is an excellent choice of gemstone for jewellery because it is extremely versatile.
+Peridot is an excellent choice of gemstone for jewelry because it is extremely versatile.
 It can be cut in various styles, possesses good hardness, is usually untreated and most gems have no visible inclusions.
 Peridot has been found in meteorites, but the most favoured peridot gemstones come from Pakistan.
 Recently, China has become one of the main producers of peridot.

 Opal is the national gemstone of Australia due to the fact that Australia is the largest producer of opal gemstones.
-However, this multicoloured opal is from Ethiopia.
+However, this multicolored opal is from Ethiopia.
 Ethiopian opals are relatively new to the market, but are a variety definitely worth considering.
-They have a range of base colours, including white, blue, orange, grey and brown.
-The play of colour of Ethiopian opals gives them a magical quality that attracts the eye and increases their value.
+They have a range of base colors, including white, blue, orange, grey and brown.
+The play of color of Ethiopian opals gives them a magical quality that attracts the eye and increases their value.
 As with other opal varieties, Ethiopian opal has a high water content, therefore, opal gemstones must be properly cared for to prevent damage.
 Opals make wonderful earrings, brooches and pendants, but are not recommended for everyday-wear rings, due to their delicate nature.

 Aquamarine belongs to the same mineral group as emerald; beryl.
 The name "aquamarine" comes from a Latin phrase meaning "seawater", and looking at this watery-hued gem, you can see why.
 Indeed, aquamarine was considered by the ancient Greeks and Romans to be a sailor's gemstone and legends tell of aquamarine being the treasured possession of mermaids, who protected sailors who carried it.
-Since aquamarine is a beryl gemstone, it has the same high level of hardness as emerald, making it ideal for any type of jewellery.
+Since aquamarine is a beryl gemstone, it has the same high level of hardness as emerald, making it ideal for any type of jewelry.
 Aquamarine is the birthstone for March and is also the 19th wedding anniversary gem.
 It is thought by crystal healers to promote a happy marriage and to sharpen the mind.

 Gem News Back to Top

-The largest lab-grown colourless diamond has been created by a company called Pure Grown.
+The largest lab-grown colorless diamond has been created by a company called Pure Grown.
 The large synthetic gemstone weighs 3 carats and has an SI clarity.
 The company expects to sell the lab-created gemstone for a predicted $21,000.